riseandshine0/random-mail/README.md

 # random-mail
-Generates random mailaddresses and seves them in mail.json
+Generates random mailaddresses and saves them in mail.json